Skip to main content

 IP Whitelisting at the site or the user level is not recommended because it frequently blocks legitimate use.
 When the site or user enforces an IP whitelist, the user must access the site using one of the whitelisted IPs from either list.
 Check your site IP whitelists and your user's settings to verify that the IP address that FTP connections are being made from are allowed.

-Another setting that can block user's FTP access is Access Control by Country.
+Another setting that can block a user's FTP access is Access Control by Country.
 This feature is provided for companies operating in regulated environments who must enforce those restrictions, but is not appropriate for most of our customers.
-We don't recommend configuring Allowed Countries and Disallowed Countries because the geographic location of an IP address is never exact; It is always approximated and is affected by the use of a VPN or other tunneling protocol.
+We don't recommend configuring Allowed Countries and Disallowed Countries because the geographic location of an IP address is never exact.
+It is always approximated and is affected by the use of a VPN or other tunneling protocol.

 Hostname